-The simple answer is that in order to be charged with drinking and driving offence, you don’t have to actually drive, it is sufficient that you are in what is called “care or control” of your vehicle.
-This situation normally arises that the police stumbles upon a person who is in or near a stationary motor vehicle and who appears to be impaired or over the legal limit.
+The simple answer is that in order to be charged with a drinking and driving offense, you don’t have to actually drive, it is sufficient that you are in what is called “care or control” of your vehicle.
+Under the new legislation, you would be charged with an impaired operation which includes being in care or control of the vehicle or conveyance as it is now called in the Criminal Code.
+This situation normally arises when the police stumble upon a person who is in or near a stationary motor vehicle and who appears to be impaired or over the legal limit.

 But that is the simple answer.
 The next question is what is “care or control”.
 The courts of all levels and lawyers alike have struggled with this question for years and years and I think this area of criminal law can be fairly described as one of the most convoluted and hated by everyone.